 Jesus performed miracles and taught (Matt.
 19:1; John 10:40)

-Ancient city-state from modern-day Afghanistan to the Mediterranean; today associated with Iran
+Ancient city-state from modern-day Afghanistan to the Mediterranean | Associated today with Iran

 Wikipedia | Bible Dictionary | Bible Maps | Google Maps

-Founded by Cyrus the Great with capitals of Persepolis, Babylon, Shushan/Susa, and Ecbatana
+Great empire founded by Cyrus the Great with capitals of Persepolis, Babylon, Shushan/Susa, and Ecbatana

 -